-"Consumer advocates now advise debtors not to acknowledge old debts -- or debts they don't recognize as their own -- to avoid inadvertently resetting the clock on the statute of limitations."
+In your article on statute of limitations on credit card debt, you say: "Consumer advocates now advise debtors not to acknowledge old debts -- or debts they don't recognize as their own -- to avoid inadvertently resetting the clock on the statute of limitations."

 Is there anyone I can speak to for free advice?
 I'm a combat vet on a fixed income. -- J